maragudk/gomponents-starter-kit/README.md

 Go to `Settings` -> `Languages & Frameworks` -> `Style Sheets` -> `Tailwind CSS` and add the following (don't delete the other config):

-Add this item to the `includeLanguages` array field:
 ```json
 {
 	"includeLanguages": {